Is Artificial Intelligence Making Humanity Better?May 30, 2017 | Image Moderation, UGC

 Discrimination is real, whether it is subconscious or not.
 Some websites are using visual-recognition AI to analyze if there could be a correlation between the physical traits in photos job-seekers upload and the number of recruiters who don’t contact them or view their full profile.
 Realizing and verifying these links helps raise awareness and potentially change the way the recruiting process works.
 With this data in hand, some companies are going so far as to remove names and images from resume sites altogether to maintain an initial focus on qualifications without any potential bias.

 Your AI system is only as smart as the information its given.
-Check out WebPurify’s Training Data for Computer Vision service and how we produce training datasets for AI, specifically for moderating content.
+Check out WebPurify’s Training Data for Computer Vision service and how we produce training datasets for AI, specifically for moderating user generated content.